sayedazharsabri/autocomplete_suggestions/README.md

 - We will analyse and add feature to block IP address for some duration, if they are attempting too many times again and again.

 ## configuration
-- CONSIDER_ASCII_AND_ALT_NAME_MATCHING_BUT_SHOW_NAME_ONLY : if it is true, then for query matching it also check for ascii and alt_name otherwise it only match name from collection.
+- CONSIDER_ASCII_AND_ALT_NAME_MATCHING_BUT_SHOW_NAME_ONLY : By default its true.
+If it is true, then for query matching it also check for ascii and alt_name otherwise it only match name from collection.
-- ENABLE_IP_RATE_LIMITING: By default this flag is false, if you want to apply rate limiting over ip address then run "redis" cache on some server or localhost or using docker and then update "REDIS_HOST" IP in .env file make it true.
+- ENABLE_IP_RATE_LIMITING: By default this flag is false, if you want to apply rate limiting over ip address then run "redis" cache on some server or localhost or using docker and then update "REDIS_HOST" IP in .env and nodemon.json file, and  make flag true.

 ## Notes
 - Radius is in KM.